dazuma/toys/toys/docs/guide.md

 query this option and get an integer telling the requested verbosity level, as you will see [below](#Logging_and_Verbosity).

+Toys provides a few built-in handlers that can be specified by name.
+We already discussed the default handler that can be specified by its name `:set` or by simply omitting the `handler:` option.
+Another named handler is `:push`.
+This handler is intended for flags that take values and can be provided more than once.
+The final value is then an array of values.
+For example:

+    flag :include, "-I", "--include PATH", default: [], handler: :push

+An invocation can provide any number of `--include` flags, and the `:include` option will be set to an array of the given paths.

+The `:push` handler is equivalent to
+`proc { |val, array| array.nil? ? [val] : array << val }`.

 #### Descriptions and the Flags DSL

 Flags may also have short and long descriptions, which are displayed in online